erickrawczyk/resume/README.md

 **Commands**

 - `npm i` - install package dependencies
-- `npm run dev` - starts a dev server on port 1234
+- `npm run dev` - starts a dev server on port 5173
-- `npm run export` - exports a PDF to `/dist/Resume.pdf`.
-Requires the server running on port 1234
+- `npm run export` - Builds a static file and exports a JPG and PDF to `/dist/Resume.jpg` and `/dist/Resume.pdf` respectively